mplodowski/dynamicpdf-plugin/README.md

 ## [Configuration](#configuration) {#configuration}

-Use `php artisan vendor:publish` to create a config file located at `config/dompdf.php` which will allow you to define local configurations to change some settings (default paper etc).
+Use `php artisan vendor:publish` to create a config file located at `config/dompdf.php` which will allow you to define local configurations to change some settings.

-You can also use your ConfigProvider to set certain keys.

-    Config::set('dompdf.orientation', 'landscape');

 ## [Methods](#methods) {#methods}